 Opt for disposable tissues to dry between your toes or in the folds of your skin.

 It is important to keep your nails short and clean if the fungal infection appears in that area.
-Make sure you sterilize the tools you are using to cut your nails or throw them away completely once the infection is treated.
+Please make sure you sterilize the tools you are using to cut your nails or throw them away completely once the infection is treated.

 Clean under your nails with hydrogen peroxide or a similar solution from the pharmacy.

 Antifungal treatment is usually recommended to be applied directly onto the infected area.
-These are known as topical steroids and they come in a variety of forms like creams, lotions, shampoos, and medicated powders.
+These are known as topical steroids and they come in various forms like creams, lotions, shampoos, and medicated powders.

-Most of these are available over-the-counter from a pharmacist so paying your doctor a visit is most often unnecessary unless you need a prescription.
+Most of these are available over-the-counter from a pharmacist so visiting your doctor is most often unnecessary unless you need a prescription.

 Commonly used topical antifungal solutions include the medicines clotrimazole, miconazole or econazole which come in a form of cream as well as Canesten solution which is used to treat mild fungal infection on the nails.